jittania/reference-sheets/git.md

 ## **Git Set Up**

+### **If you already have a remote repo set up on GitHub:**

-1. `$ cd`  into the folder you want to clone your project into
+1. Create a local folder for project
-2. `$ git clone`  followed by the link to your project repo
+2.  `git clone`  followed by the link to your GitHub project repo

+### **If you've already created a project repo locally and want to put a remote repo on GitHub:**

-3. Projects are not tracked with Git (and therefore don't use Git) until it is initialized as a Git project.
-To turn any folder into a Git project, run this command in the project root: `$ git init`
+1. Projects are not tracked with Git (and therefore don't use Git) until it is initialized as a Git project.
+To turn any folder into a Git project, run this command in the project root: `git init`
+2. Create an empty repo on GitHub
+3. Link the local repository to an empty GitHub repository using the following command: `git remote add origin [url]`

 ## **Git Workflow - Solo Project**

-1. Confirm that the project is in the state you expect with `$ git status`
+1. Confirm that the project is in the state you expect with `git status`
 4. Determine what your next task or goal is.
 5. Start running tests, writing code, etc.
 6. When you have a small, meaningful change, get ready to make a commit: